-Both the G7X Mark II and the D7500 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the D7500 followed on from the Nikon D7200.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.